nhost/nhost/README.md

 nhost up
 ```

-You can also use our new dashboard:
+You can also use the Nhost Dashboard:

 ```
 nhost up --ui nhost